thebirmanator/CooldownAPI/README.md

 <h2> How to Use </h2>

-Remember to put `DarksCooldownAPI` into the dependencies of your plugin!
+Remember to put `CooldownAPI` into the dependencies of your plugin!

 <h3> Constructing a cooldown </h3>